 The Organization is part of a group self-insured plan for workers' compensation.
 Significant claims experienced could impact the results of operations based on independent audits performed by the state.
-Receivables from excess premiums paid were \$14,502 and \$16,953 as of the years ended December 31, 2019 and 2018, respectively.
-There are no estimated future claims for incurred incidents as of December 31, 2019 and 2018.
-Workers' compensation insurance expense for the years ended December 31, 2019 and 2018 totaled \$699,751 and \$548,684, respectively.
+Receivables from excess premiums paid were \$4,139 and \$14,502 as of the years ended December 31, 2020 and 2019, respectively.
+There are no estimated future claims for incurred incidents as of December 31, 2020 and 2019.
+Workers' compensation insurance expense for the years ended December 31, 2020 and 2019 totaled \$694,250 and \$699,751, respectively, and is included in other benefits on the consolidated statements of functional expenses.